We are excited to be partnering with Merrell.

 Although the Beaver Valley Bruce Trail section is a great reason to visit the area, the surrounding towns are what initially drew us to the area.
 There are a lot of Airbnb options in the area and cottages that can be rented as well.
 There is a 'tiny house' that we often rent that has the most unbelievable view and the owner (Brenda) is an incredibly gracious host.
 There are other great places as well.
 In fact, last year we were able to rent a cottage at the Beaver Valley Ski Club and spend the weekend just steps from the starting line.
 Make sure you stop by the Kimberley General Store for some pastries, coffee, and really cool souvenirs.
 Top of the Rock is a great place to grab groceries (LCBO inside as well), baked goods, produce, and hot food.
 Our favourite place to eat is definitely Justin's Oven.
 Amazing!

-Because of the difficulty of this course, the cut-off time will be 11 hours.
+Because of the difficulty of this course, the cut-off time for the marathon will be 11 hours.
 There will be a rolling cutoff in effect as follows:

 Aid Station #1 (approximately 8.5 km): 2hrs 15mins (11:15am).
 This section is amongst the most challenging.